 BACKGROUND: Jeffrey H. Aronson went to Johns Hopkins University and then earned a law degree from New York University.
 Aronson was a Securities Attorney with the law firm of Stroock & Stroock & Lavan, and has been an active investor in distressed securities for more than 20 years.
 In 2005, he cofounded Centerbridge Capital Partners, an investment management firm, which posted assets of over $20 billion in a recent year.

 EDUCATION: Aronson's education philanthropy involves both higher education and K-12 education.
 The couple's higher education philanthropy focuses in on the couple's alma maters, Johns Hopkins, Lehigh, and New York University.
 Johns Hopkins has been the big winner here and the couple gave a $10 million gift to the school by the couple to create an international studies center called the Aronson Center for International Studies.
 Aronson has sat on the board of trustees at Johns Hopkins since 2006.
-University of Pittsburgh, Bankstreet College of Education, and Williams College have also been supported.
+He has also supported the University of Pittsburgh, Bankstreet College of Education, and Williams College.

-Aronson also is interested in K-12 education.
-Teach for America, Breakthrough Collaborative, Harlem RBI, the Fund for Public Schools, and Harlem Village Academies are some of the organizations supported by the Aronsons in recent years.
+Aronson also is interested in K-12 education, including organizations like Teach for America, Breakthrough Collaborative, Harlem RBI, the Fund for Public Schools, and Harlem Village Academies.
 Many of these groups are located in the New York City area, where a lot of the couple's philanthropy takes place.
 The couple has also supported Bottom Line, whose goal is to help "high school juniors and seniors get into college and support them when they are there."

 OTHER: Apart from these two focus areas, money coming from the Jeffrey H. and Shari L. Aronson Family Foundation has been spread rather thinly.
 In health, the couple has supported A Kid's Brain Tumor Cure, Blythedale Children's Hospital, and the Lungevity Foundation, among others.
 The couple has also supported Environmental Advocates of New York.